hopenjin/AI_Diabetes_Diagnosis_System/README.md

 # AI Diabetes Diagnosis System
-This repo is the complete code implementation of our paper, AI-Powered Conversational Diabetes Diagnosis System.
+This repo is the complete code implementation of our work, AI-Powered Conversational Diabetes Diagnosis System.

 ## Repo introduction
 The repo includes the original code and the final code completion of this project.
 Users only need the "local" and "server" folders for system deployment.